lswiderski/mi-scale-exporter/README.md

 ## Instruction

 - Stand on your scale.
 Measure yourself.
 Complete the user form data, Scale Bluetooth address and get data from the scale.
 Mi Body Composition Scale is active up to 15 min after the measurement.
+(Bluetooth address can be found in Mi Fit > Profile > My devices > Mi Body Composition Scale > Bluetooth address (hold to copy)).

 - Then you can review your data and upload it to Garmin Cloud.
 If you do not have Mi scale and just want to manually insert the data, you can so.